EPA settlements with Suncor shed light on decades of environmental injustice in North Denver

 Since Molina’s last interview with Rocky Mountain PBS, it seems little has changed as far as Suncor’s cooperation with regulations.

-In August of this year, the EPA fined Suncor upwards of $300,000 associated with accident prevention and reporting violations in 2019.
+In August of this year, the EPA fined Suncor upwards of $300,000 for accident prevention and reporting violations back in 2019.
 Suncor was instructed to use at least $240,030 on emergency response equipment to help South Adams County’s fire department become more equipped for toxic chemical clean up, and $60,000 in civil penalties.

 Regarding the use of civil penalty funds, the EPA commented: "The penalty portion goes to the U.S. Treasury which is then used for government functions.
 EPA doesn’t track it beyond getting it to the dept of Treasury.
 Also, EPA receives no funds from administrative penalty actions."